 Finding the Best Places to Retire Since 2006!

-Overview: Pretty Canadian Lakes is a year-round resort community and property owners' association (and census designated place) located in central Michigan.
-It started out in the mid-1960s and is today particularly popular with empty nesters and retirees.
+Pretty Canadian Lakes is a year-round resort community and property owners' association (and census designated place) located in central Michigan.
+It started out in the mid-1960s and is today particularly popular with baby boomers.

-The resort sits amid rolling hills and Amish farms and is known for its abundant outdoor recreation.
-It sprawls across 7,000 acres, 2,000 acres of which are open space dotted with lakes, ponds, pools, parks, golf courses and beaches.
-A castle, a private plane landing strip, a restaurant, a fitness center, clubhouses and sixty social clubs are here, too.
-The clubs range from books groups and choruses to theater and yoga.
-Access to these amenities is restricted to community members.
-Some of the resort's eleven lakes are all-sport and some are no-wake.
+Set amid rolling hills, Amish farms and woodlands, Canadian Lakes is known for its abundant outdoor recreation and sprawls across 7,000 acres, 2,000 acres of which are open space dotted with lakes, ponds, pools, parks, two golf courses and six beaches.
+A castle, a private plane landing strip, a restaurant, a fitness center, clubhouses and nearly 60 social clubs are here, too.
+The clubs range from book groups and choruses to theater and yoga.
+Some of the resort's 11 lakes are all-sport and some are no-wake.
 A fishery supplies the lakes with bass and blue gill.
 The community sponsors a concert series as well as golf and fishing tournaments.

 The Little Muskegon River runs through Canadian Lakes and is a popular place for canoeing and fishing.
-The nearby Manistee National Forest is the place for biking, camping and hiking.
-Homes, many nestled in the woods or along the water, are mostly A-frames and ranch ramblers.
+The nearby Manistee National Forest is the spot for biking, camping and hiking.
+Residences, many nestled in the woods or along the water, include A-frames, ranch ramblers and custom homes.
+Wildlife is abundant.

 Climate: Summers temperatures are in the 70s and 80s.
 Winter temperatures are in the teens and 20s.
 On average, the area receives 55 inches of snow and 32 inches of rain each year.